wayneIBM/vpc-on-classic/hello-world-vpc.md

 To use your block storage volume as a filesystem, you'll need to partition the volume, format the volume, and then mount it as a filesystem.

+Use the following procedure to complete steps for using your block storage volume on a Linux system.

+**Note**: Depending on your Linux distribution, devices show up with different paths.
+For example, Ubuntu block devices show up as `xvda`, `xvdb`, and so on, as in the following examples.

 On Linux, run the following command to list all block storage volumes from your instance:

 ```